arkency/posts/posts/2017-03-07-prototypes-in-ruby.md

 end
 ```

-As can see the the return value of `nil.duplicable?` will actually depend on
+As can see the return value of `nil.duplicable?` will actually depend on
 the Ruby version you are running on. `true` or `false` is not hardcoded (what
 I expected) but rather dynamically probed.
-In case of `TypeError` exception
+In the case of `TypeError` exception,
-the method is overwritten in a that specific class.
+the method is overwritten in that specific class.

 ![Mindblown](/assets/images/ruby-rails-dup-clone-duplicable-prototype/mindblown.gif)

-However for some reason for a few classes a different strategy is used
+However, for some reason for a few classes, a different strategy is used
 by explicitly returning `true` or `false` without such check.

 ```